hashicorp/nomad/website/source/docs/commands/status.html.md

 * `-address`: The address of the Nomad server.
 Overrides the `NOMAD_ADDR` environment variable if set.
 Defaults to `http://127.0.0.1:4646`.

+## Status Options

+* `-short`: Display short output.
+Used only when a single node is being queried.
+  Drops verbose node allocation data from the output.

 ## Examples

-Short list of all jobs:
+List of all jobs:

 ```
 $ nomad status